 ‘Mum, my husband and I want to come to Nnewi and see you.
 We want to come and start a discussion of the marriage rites.’

 The little she-goat, Donatus cursed inwardly, putting the cart before the horse.

 ‘When do you plan to come?’
 The mother asked.

 Donatus began a rigorous shaking of his head.
 ‘Tell her we are not in town, please, love, tell her we are not in town.’
-But rather, Rita said, ‘What time are you coming?’
+But if she said that Rita would no longer be Rita.
+Rita said, ‘What time are you coming?’

 ‘Nine o’clock.
 We will leave Port Harcourt as early as possible…’